-Reporting to CDP from 2016, in regards to a company’s energy consumption and low carbon energy purchases, is in line with the updated Greenhouse Gas Protocol Scope 2 Guidance.
+Reporting to CDP in regards to a company’s energy consumption and low carbon energy purchases, is in line with the updated Greenhouse Gas Protocol Scope 2 Guidance.

 CDP’s scoring methodology provides a score which assesses progress towards environmental stewardship as reported by a company’s CDP response.
 The score assesses the level of detail and comprehensiveness of the content, as well as the company’s awareness of climate change issues, management methods and progress towards action taken on climate change as reported in the response.

 Scope 2 emissions are defined as the indirect emissions from the generation of purchased or acquired electricity, steam, heat or cooling consumed by the reporting company.

 A major change in the new GHG Protocol Scope 2 Guidance is that scope 2 emission is no longer one number – it is two: Location-based method & market-based method.
 Image source: CDP.

 Reflects the average emissions intensity of grids on which energy consumption occurs using mostly grid-average emission factor data.

 Reflects emissions from electricity that companies have purposefully chosen.

 It derives emission factors from contractual instruments.
 CDP recommends the following tracking systems: